California Driver Handbook - Parking

 - Find a space.
 Look for a space at least 3 feet longer than your vehicle.
 When you find a space, signal that you intend to park.

 - Pull your vehicle alongside the space or vehicle in front of where you intend to park.
-Leave approximately 2 feet between the vehicle or space next to you and stop once your bumper is aligned to the space.
+Leave approximately 2 feet between the vehicle or space next to you and stop once your rear bumper is aligned to the front of the space where you want to park.
 Check your rear view mirror and look over your shoulder for approaching vehicles.
 Keep your foot on the brake and put the vehicle in reverse.
 Maintain the signal.

 - Lift your foot off the brake.
 Before backing up, check your mirrors and look over your shoulder for any hazards.
 Begin to back up, at approximately a 45 degree angle.